Dachshund: Temperament

-Many dachshunds do not like unfamiliar people, and many will growl or bark at them.
-Although the dachshund is generally an energetic dog, some are sedate.
-This dog's behavior is such that it is not the dog for everyone.
-A bored, untrained dachshund will become destructive.
-If raised improperly and not socialized at a young age, dachshunds can become aggressive or fearful.
-They require a caring, loving owner who understands their need for entertainment and exercise.

-Dachshunds may not be the best pets for small children.
-Like any dog, dachshunds need a proper introduction at a young age.
-Well-trained dachshunds and well-behaved children usually get along fine.
-Otherwise, they may be aggressive and bite an unfamiliar child, especially one that moves quickly around them or teases them.
-However, many dachshunds are very tolerant and loyal to children within their family, but these children should be mindful of the vulnerability of the breed's back.

 A 2008 University of Pennsylvania study of 6,000 dog owners who were interviewed indicated that dogs of smaller breeds were more likely to be "genetically predisposed toward aggressive behaviour".
 Dachshunds were rated the most aggressive, with 20% having bitten strangers, as well as high rates of attacks on other dogs and their owners.
 The study noted that attacks by small dogs were unlikely to cause serious injuries and because of this were probably under-reported.